ASSOCIATION FOR SURGICAL EDUCATION

 Section 1: Composition and Powers

-The Executive Committee of the Board of Directors (“the Officers”) shall consist of the President, President-elect, Vice President, Secretary, Treasurer, and the Executive Director or management team representative (ex-officio).
+The Executive Committee of the Board of Directors (“the Officers”) shall consist of the President, President-Elect, Immediate Past President, Vice President, Secretary, Treasurer, and the Executive Director or management team representative (ex-officio).

 Section 2: Election and Terms of Officers